 Conversations with Artists: Kerry James Marshall

-Kerry James Marshall in conversation with James Meyer, associate curator of modern art, National Gallery of Art.
 Kerry James Marshall has exhibited widely in both the United States and abroad and is the recipient of a MacArthur Fellowship, among other honors.
 His work often explores the experiences of African Americans and narratives of American history that have historically excluded black people.
 Drawing upon the artist’s prodigious knowledge of art history and African diasporic culture, his paintings combine figurative and abstract styles and multiple allusions.
 In Marshall’s art, the past is never truly past: history exerts a constant, often unconscious pressure on the living.
-In this program recorded on June 26, 2013, Marshall discusses the works and themes of his exhibition In the Tower: Kerry James Marshall, on view at the Gallery from June 28 to December 7, 2013.
+In this program recorded on June 26, 2013, exhibition curator James Meyer and Kerry James Marshall discuss the works and themes of his exhibition In the Tower: Kerry James Marshall, on view at the Gallery from June 28 to December 8, 2013.